mergewayhq/mergeway-cli/docs/src/schema-spec.md

 | `fields`     | Map of field definitions.
 Use either the shorthand `field: type` (defaults to optional) or the expanded mapping for advanced options.                                                                                                                     |
 | `data`       | Optional array of inline records.
 Each entry must contain the identifier field and follows the same schema rules as external data files.                                                                                                                  |

+Add `description` anywhere you need extra context.
+Entities accept it alongside `identifier`, and each field definition supports its own `description` value.

 ### Inline Data

 Inline data is helpful for tiny lookup tables or bootstrapping a demo without creating additional files.
 Define records directly inside the entity specification: